Navigation > Home > Values

 ELDERS IN EACH LOCAL CHURCH

-The Holy Spirit appoints elders confirmed by the church and apostolic ministry.
+The Holy Spirit appoints elders recognised by the church and apostolic ministry.
 Church government is not a democracy nor an autocracy but rather a theocracy.
 Elders’ main functions involve leading, feeding, guarding and guiding the church.
-We see eldership as the calling of qualified men who lead as a team in their shared endeavour.
+We see eldership as the calling of qualified men who oversee the local church in its shared endeavour.

 Acts 20:28 | Ephesians 4:11-12 |